-As a responsible employer of a global workforce, we are active in a wide variety of communities.
-And we strongly believe in equal opportunity and diversity among our employees.
+As a responsible global employer and a supporter of UN SDGs 3 and 8, GrandVision is active in a variety of communities.
+And we strongly believe in equal opportunity, an inclusive workplace and diversity among our employees.

 - Race, color, nationality, ethnic or national origin

 - Hours of work

 These principles are overseen by our global Vice President of Human Resources and are key for all of our people-related operations such as recruitment, talent management, compensation, training and development, and employee retention.

 We are committed to business practices that do not infringe on human rights.
 They align with international standards of responsible business conduct.
 These include the Universal Declaration of Human Rights, and the International Labor Organization’s Declaration on the Fundamental Principles and Rights at Work.